arturdryomov/pages/content/posts/midnight.md

 ## Remote

-Since Chrome 76 it is possible to use the [`prefers-color-scheme`](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme) CSS media feature.
-It allows to switch website themes using OS-level settings.
+From Chrome 76 it is possible to use the [`prefers-color-scheme`](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme) CSS media feature.
+It allows switching website themes using OS-level settings.
 This blog supports it!

 Technically it is implemented like this: